 At the beginning of each semester, instructors will distribute copies of their syllabi which will outline their grading policy.
-Copies of all syllabi are maintained by the Dean.
+Copies of all syllabi are maintained by the Office of Academic Affairs.

-If a student has a question concerning a course grade, he or she should arrange to discuss the grade with the instructor before the end of the second week of the following term.
-This discussion may result in one of three actions: no change in grade, changes in the grade by the instructor or a grade appeal by the student.
-Grade changes are generally only due to an error in recording or posting a grade.
+If students have a question concerning a course grade, they should arrange to discuss the grade with the instructor within thirty days of the end of the term.
+This discussion may result in one of three actions: no change in grade, a change in the grade made by the instructor, or a grade appeal by the student.
 Students are not allowed to complete extra work in order to improve their grade once the term has ended.

-If the instructor has made an error, the instructor may submit a grade change to the registrar's office.
-A changed grade replaces the original reported grade and automatically changes the cumulative GPA.
+If a disputed grade is the result of the instructor's error, the instructor may submit a grade change to the registrar's office.
+A changed grade replaces the original reported grade and automatically changes the GPA.

-If a student believes an instructor has violated the distributed grading policy for the course, or the student believes the instructor has assigned a grade inconsistently or with malicious intent, the student may appeal the grade using the following procedures.
+If a student believes an instructor has violated the distributed grading policy for the course or the student believes the instructor has assigned a grade inconsistently or with malicious intent, the student may appeal the grade using the following procedures.

-- 1. Discuss the grade with the instructor. - 2.
-If the discussion with the instructor does not resolve the issue for the student, the student must then speak with the program director. - 3.
-If the discussion with the program director does not resolve the issue for the student, the student must then speak with the Dean. - 4.
-If the informal process does not resolve the issue, he or she must then file a formal written appeal to the graduate council with a copy provided to the Dean.
-The Dean notifies the program director and faculty member that a formal appeal has been filed.
+- 1. The first step in the appeal process is to discuss the grade with the instructor within thirty days of the end of the term. - 2.
+If the discussion with the instructor does not resolve the issue for the student, the student may submit an informal written grade appeal to the program director.
+The appeal must include a detailed justification, relevant supporting materials, and a clear explanation of why the student believes the grade determination was unfair.
+The program director will review the appeal and attempt to facilitate a resolution between the student and the instructor.
+The program director is authorized to request additional documentation from the student and/or the instructor as necessary. - 3.
+If the program director determines that the appeal cannot be resolved at their level, the program director must request written justification from the instructor and submit all documents to the Dean, and the Dean will meet with the student. - 4.
+If the informal process outlined in the previous three steps does not resolve the issue, the student must then file a formal written appeal with the Dean, who will convene the Academic Standards and Admission Committee.
+The Dean notifies the program director and the instructor that a formal appeal has been filed.
 This must be accomplished within one month of the end of the informal process.
-The voting members of the graduate council will convene a formal hearing regarding the appeal within two weeks of receipt.
-The committee will prepare written findings within seven days of the hearing.
-Copies of the findings are sent to the student, faculty member, program director and Dean. - 5.
-If the student or the faculty member is not satisfied with the findings, he/she may submit a formal appeal to the Provost within two weeks of the graduate council written findings.
+In addition, the Dean forwards all other documents to the committee.
+The voting members of the Academic Standards and Admission Committee will convene a formal hearing regarding the appeal within two weeks of receipt.
+Upon reviewing the existing documents, the committee is authorized to request additional documentation from the student and/or the instructor as necessary and may also invite the student and/or the instructor to present their justifications during the hearing.
+The committee will prepare written findings within seven business days of the hearing.
+Copies of the findings are sent to the student, faculty member, program director, registrar, and Dean. - 5.
+If the student or the faculty member is not satisfied with the findings, he/ she may submit a formal appeal to the Provost within two weeks of the Academic Standards and Admission committee written findings.
 The decision of the Provost is final.